becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 mos call Sys.Reboot
 ```

 This will send the updated code to your device and reboot the system.
-When that is done you should hear a beeping G5.
+When that is done, you should hear a beeping G5.

 ### Step 5 - Connecting To AWS